| Subscribe for news

 Post remediation inspection – what to look for once the mould is removed

-Our qualified staff are very experienced in dealing with outbreaks of mould and can help with the identification and remediation of any mould outbreak.
+Our qualified staff are very experienced in dealing with mould issues, and can help with the investigation of and provide a scope of works for remediation of any mould problem.

 For more information, or to book your consultation contact us today.